Paysera – the provider of the escrow account service, an agent for a trade deal between the Buyer and the Seller.

 Paysera's experience as transaction agent:

-Paysera is a well-known and experienced finance institution, as well as a leader in e-shop payment collection in the Baltics.
+Paysera is a well-known and experienced finance institution, as well as a leader in e-shop payment processing in the Baltics.
 The institution ensures safe and smooth management of both simple and more complex trade cases.

 Safety of deposited funds: